boutainaahnach/MongoDB_ETL_Project/README.md

 ## Project Description

-This project demonstrates an ETL (Extract, Transform, Load) pipeline using MongoDB as a data warehouse.
+This project implements an ETL (Extract, Transform, Load) pipeline using MongoDB as a data warehouse.

+The objective is to collect data from multiple sources, process and clean it, then store it in MongoDB for analysis.

 Data is extracted from three different sources: